colonial-heritage/colonial-collections/README.md

     docker run --rm -it -v "$PWD":/app -w /app node:18 /bin/bash

+### connecting to the mySQL server
+If you are not planning to alter the database.
+Connecting to the PlanetScale development database is the easiest option.

+Add `DATABASE_URL` environment variable the file `apps/researcher/.env.local`

+If you want to test migration, you need a local database.
+You can read more about this in the [object-lists readme](packages/object-lists/README.md).

 ### Install packages

     docker run --rm -it -v "$PWD":/app -w /app node:18 npm install --no-progress